RoboCup Autonomous Robot Manipulation Challenge

 May 22nd - Submission deadline for semifinals round

 May 30th - Announcement of teams qualified for in-person finals

 July 8-10 - Finals during RoboCup (France) using Franka Emika robot

-All teams must pre-register using this form.
+All teams must pre-register.

 Teams may register whether they currently participate in a RoboCup league or not with no fees for the virtual qualification round.
 Some fees will be necessary to register for the RoboCup finals if a team qualifies within the top 4.